We are hiring !

 Are you a PILATES floor and apparatus instructor?
 YOGA instructor?
 Would you like to join the team at Studio Nai’A in Marseille, in one of the fastest growing areas of the city, starting this autumn?

-The studio is looking for a Pilates instructor available on Tuesday and Thursday evenings and every other Saturday, and possibly on other days during school holidays, as well as hatha yoga, Yin and Vinyasa instructors.
+The studio is looking for a Pilates instructor available on Saturdays and possibly other days during school vacations.
 We are looking for self-employed instructors.

 For more information please contact us directly by email firstname.lastname@example.org

 A Pilates diploma in matwork and apparatus (Reformer, Cadillac, Chair, Barrel, Spine corrector) obtained in 2006/2007 in all 3 levels by Tecnosport Balanced Body Barcelona.